leanprover/lean4/stage0/src/Lean/Server/README.md

 ### In VSCode

-Set `$extension.trace.server` to `verbose` as described in the *Usage* section of [LSP Inspector](https://microsoft.github.io/language-server-protocol/inspector/**.
+Set `$extension.trace.server` to `verbose` as described in the [Language Server Extension Guide](https://code.visualstudio.com/api/language-extensions/language-server-extension-guide#logging-support-for-language-server).

 ## Server design

-### (Very incomplete) notes on Lean 3

-How the Lean 3 server provides info for mouse hovers, tactic states, widgets states and autocompletion:
-- When compiling a file, the module manager stores *snapshots* of the environment and options after each command.
-- The elaborator and certain tactics also register bits of information such as the elaborated types of expressions in an `info_manager`.
-- When info is requested by the client, `server::info` at `src/shell/server.cpp:613` is called.
-  It finds the closest snapshot to the position at which info is requested and passes that to `report_info` at `src/frontends/lean/interactive.cpp:141`. `report_info` queries the `info_manager` as well as the environment at that point for relevant information.

-### Architecture

-#### Process separation
+### Process separation

 The server consists of a single *watchdog* process coordinating per-file *worker* processes.